 I have the state and federal trademark for my event name.
 Last year two parties started doing the same one and using a big part of my name.
 I paid an attorney; who is not a trademark lawyer, to send a cease & desist letter but it was after their event had already passed.
-She said they never reached...
+She said they never...
 Read more »

 Multiple companies like Singer, Dritz and less well known companies sell sewing tape measures.
 How do they escape infringing on patents?
 Further, how can multiple companies sell retractable tape measures without infringing?